Valve

 5. Synchronous Body Movements with Cardiac Cycle

-1. Musset's Sign of DeMusset's Sign
+1. Musset's Sign or DeMusset's Sign

-1. Head bobbing in rhythm with pulse
+1. Head nodding (anterior-posterior) in rhythm with pulse

 2. Landolfi's Sign

-1. Alternating Pupil Dilation and constriction
+1. Alternating Pupil Dilation and constriction with Cardiac Cycle

 3. Becker Sign